 The vast lands feeding Hanover’s drinking water reservoirs comprise one of the largest undeveloped and ecologically significant tracts remaining in town.
 The land supports well-managed forests, prime wildlife habitat that has potential to be some of the best in New Hampshire, and excellent agricultural soils.
 It offers crucial connectivity for wildlife and recreation between Lord’s Hill, Oak Hill and the Appalachian Trail.
-Download the TRAIL MAP
+DOWNLOAD THE TRAIL MAP

-TRESCOTT LANDS RE-OPEN!
+TRESCOTT LANDS RULES FOR USE

 The Trescott Recreation Committee strongly urges the public to observe the rules for use, especially these: